CloudCoreo/cli/README.md

 ## Getting started
 Get your access keys on [VMware CSP User Portal](https://console.cloud.vmware.com/csp/gateway/portal/#/user/tokens).

 You use API tokens to authenticate yourself when you make authorized API connections.
-Previously called an OAuth Refresh token, an API token authorizes access per organization.
+An API token authorizes access per organization.

 You can generate more than one API token.
 A token is valid for six months, after which time you must regenerate it if you want to continue using APIs that rely on a token.
 If you feel the token has been compromised, you can revoke the token to prevent unauthorized access.
 You generate a new token to renew authorization.